- Skip Ahead to

 Why am I being charged sales tax on my Asana subscription?

 In accordance with sales tax regulations, Asana is legally required to collect state and local tax on subscription fees for customers in certain locations.
 Whether or not tax is due depends upon the buyer’s location.
 The actual tax rate is determined by the applicable state and/or local tax rates and may vary based on your location.

-As of May 2016, state and local sales tax will be applied to fees charged to customers with a billing address in the State of New York.
+As of February 2019, applicable state and local sales tax based on your billing address will be applied to fees charged.

 Does Asana offer tax exemptions?